-The University negotiated successfully with the tenants of Block 1998, Lot 38 to vacate their existing property and move into a new building constructed by the University to the specifications and requirements of the New York City Department of Housing Preservation and Development.
+The University negotiated successfully with the tenants of Block 1998, Lot 38 and Block 1999, Lot 33 to vacate their existing properties and move into a new building constructed by the University to the specifications and requirements of the New York City Department of Housing Preservation and Development.

-While the University was under no obligation to move the tenants of Block 1998, Lot 38 until just prior to the development on Development Sites 8 and 11, the University completed construction of the new building and worked with New York City and State agencies to finalize arrangements to move the tenants.
+While the University was under no obligation to move the tenants of Block 1998, Lot 38 or Block 1999, Lot 33 until just prior to the development on Development Sites 8 and 11, the University completed construction of the new building and worked with New York City and State agencies to finalize arrangements to move the tenants.
 Tenants on Block 1998, Lot 38 were successfully relocated in December 2016.
+Tenants on Block 1999, Lot 33 were successfully relocated in December 2018.